 The older version (2006-05-11) without external lexicon features is still available for download, but we recommend using the latest version.

-Another new feature of the latest release is that the segmenter can now output k-best segmentations.
+Another new feature of recent releases is that the segmenter can now output k-best segmentations.
 An example of how to train the segmenter is now also available.

 The segmenter is available for download, licensed under the GNU General Public License (v2 or later).
 Source is included.
 The package includes components for command-line invocation and a Java API.
 The segmenter code is dual licensed (in a similar manner to MySQL, etc.).
 Open source licensing is under the full GPL, which allows many free uses.
 For distributors of proprietary software, commercial licensing is available.
 If you don't need a commercial license, but would like to support maintenance of these tools, we welcome gift funding.

 The download is a zipped file consisting of model files, compiled code, and source files.
 If you unpack the tar file, you should have everything needed.
 Simple scripts are included to invoke the segmenter.